Skip to main content

 Over 2,000 ideas were submitted by you and your neighbors in Tacoma’s Council District 2 (Downtown, Dome District, Stadium District, Northeast Tacoma, and North Tacoma).
 The three most popular ideas were turned into proposals for this ballot.
 Voting closed on September 20, 2024, and the winner was announced on October 12 at the Festival Herencia Latina at the Tacoma Armory.

-Over 6,000 Participatory Budgeting votes were tallied from community members in District 2.
+Over 5,000 Participatory Budgeting votes were tallied from community members in District 2.
 The community-proposed project that has been selected will design and build a covered skate park featuring public art in Downtown Tacoma, in a location under I-705.
 The proposed project is an exciting community initiative aimed at creating a vibrant space for both skateboarding and public art.
-Implementation is projected to begin in 2025.

 Other community-proposed projects in District 2 had included: